ishgirwan/faqs_pytorch_scholarship/Lab.md

 **Q14: In case we want to see the feedback from the evaluation of the project , will be a problem if we upload the project to get feedback from the evaluator/ mentor?**
 - You are welcome to receive feedback from your classmates and Alumni Volunteers.
 Mentors per say are only available in the full ND program.
 Nonetheless, our alumni volunteers have the skills to help to out, so don't hesistate.

+**Q15: Is there a public leaderboard where I can compare my final score?**

+There is no official leaderboard but some students have create a [public spreadsheet](https://docs.google.com/spreadsheets/d/1eVqdzQtS4xJDO-nZB8E3PvhpSgYML5dR7Mdh5CCtt-E/edit?usp=sharing) where students can enter their scores and comapre model architectures and validation scores.